Viola Hubbard has worked every election since 2008. Covid-19 won’t stop her.

 “I can never say no to volunteering for something good,” said Hubbard, who has no underlying conditions and plans to work every day through Nov.
 3, wearing a mask and gloves and taking other precautions.
 “Since I’m pretty healthy, I feel like I’m safe.”

 More than 120,000 people have already voted by mail or drop box in the District, but city officials are bracing for record in-person turnout, similar to what has happened in Virginia, Maryland and other early-voting states.
-Elections officials say voters should expect lines if they choose to cast ballots in person.

 The city has opened massive voting “supercenters” in each ward to allow large numbers of voters to remain spaced apart.
 Unlike past elections, voters may cast ballots at any early voting center, regardless of where they live.
+In addition to the presidential election, there are two at-large council seats and several ward seats and other local offices on the ballot, plus an initiative to decriminalize psychedelic plants.

+Citing a history of voter suppression, Black voters help set one-day early voting record in Maryland

+Outside the Columbia Heights Community Center in Northwest Washington, voters lined up more than two hours before polls opened at 8:30.
+Lines also formed early outside Ballou and at the Hillcrest Recreation Center, both in Southeast Washington.
+By 7:30, the line at Ballou stretched around the block.

 D.C. residents are required to wear masks when they vote, and all poll workers are provided with a mask and gloves, Hubbard said.
 Ballot and check-in clerks will be separated from voters by a plastic screen, and voting booths will be cleaned after each voter.